Pankisi Gorge crisis: Pankisi becomes a refuge for Chechen separatists

 Pankisi had been the principal destination for Chechen migration to Georgia since the 19th Century.
 The Chechen-descended people who lived there became known as the Kists, and retained a strong Chechen identity.
 By 1989 less than half of Pankisi residents were of Chechen descent, but refugees from the Chechen wars since 1991 had swelled their population once more.

-As the Second Chechen War got under way in 1999, guerrillas began to arrive in Pankisi, and their numbers swelled in subsequent years.
-In February 2000, Grozny, capital of the breakaway Chechen Republic of Ichkeria since 1991, fell to Russian forces.
+As the Second Chechen War got under way in 1999, 15,000 civilians fled to the Pankisi Gorge from Chechnya.
+Guerrillas also began to arrive in Pankisi, and their numbers swelled in subsequent years.
+In February 2000, Grozny, capital of the breakaway Chechen Republic of Ichkeria, fell to Russian forces.
 Separatist Chechen fighters fled, amongst them a force of around a thousand men under the command of Ruslan Gelayev.
 Gelayev's men sought shelter in the southern Chechen mountains, but were ambushed, and retreated to Gelayev's home village of Komsomolskoye (near Urus-Martan).
 The Chechens suffered another heavy defeat, and Gelayev decided to lead his men to take shelter in the Pankisi Gorge, 25 miles south of the Russian-Georgian border.
-Rumours that Gelayev had made his base there begun around October 2000.
+Rumours that Gelayev had made his base there began around October 2000.
 Georgian officials later acknowledged that the government made an informal agreement with Gelayev's band, allowing them to remain in Pankisi as long as there was no violence within Georgia.

 In late November 2000, FSB chief Nikolai Patrushev visited Tbilisi, and complained about the presence of organised Chechen separatists on Georgian soil.
 His Georgian counterparts retorted that, similarly, Russia hosted Abkhaz separatists.

 In early December 2000, tensions escalated as Russia instituted a new visa regime for Georgians and briefly cut off gas and electricity to Tbilisi.
 At a 6 December press conference, presidential aide Sergey Yastrzhembsky said that the visa regime was introduced solely due to "our great concern for Chechen separatism and terrorism in some parts of Georgia."
 He claimed that there were at least 1,500 to 2,000 militants in the Gorge and its surrounding district, amongst some 7,000 Chechen refugees.
 Yastrzhembsky complained of "the flow of arms, medicines and munitions" from Georgia into Russia, "storage depots and hospitals" used by the militants, and military training "conducted on a daily basis."
 At this point, and throughout the ensuing crisis, President Shevardnadze and other officials attributed their unwillingness to immediately suppress the rebels to fear of inter-ethnic violence that would destabilise the country.

 Through June 2001, Gelayev's camp continued to receive new volunteers.
-In September 2001, Russia forcefully renewed its demand that eliminate the separatist presence on its soil and extradite a number of "terrorists" - Russia's generic term for the separatists - who had been arrested while crossing the border that June.
+In September 2001, Russia forcefully renewed its demand for Georgia to eliminate the separatist presence on its soil and extradite a number of "terrorists" - Russia's generic term for the separatists - who had been arrested while crossing the border that June.
 Georgia stated it could extradite two named persons if they could be found, but emphasized that Russia itself hosted a former Georgian Security Minister Igor Giorgadze, who was accused by the Georgian government of attempting to assassinate President Shevardnadze in 1995.